CornellDataScience/self-driving-car/README.md

 # self-driving-car
 This is a multi-year project undertaken by the Cornell Data Science team intended to demonstrate autopilot for a full-size car.

 CDS Self-Driving Car aims to demonstrate tight integration of a camera based vision algorithm to navigate a car safely.
 We utilize a SLAM system to localize ourselves, and an additional lane recognition pipeline to see the road.
-This is all built upon a Python control loop and will directly actuate the steering wheel to augment a normal car.
+This is all built upon a Python control loop and will leverage robotics to directly actuate the steering wheel to augment a normal car.

 ## Team
 This ambitious project is being lead by Iris Li, Edward Gu, Tobi Alade, Elias Little, Eric Zhang, Adarsh Sriram, and Shihao Cao